adioshun/Project_ADWISE/README.md

+# ADWISE
-# ADWISE: Advanced Drive Warning-Information System for the Elderly
+Advanced Drive Warning-Information System for the Elderly